john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

 # Unit Testing

-Today we're goingt to begin a big conversation about testing code.
-This lecture does not apply to stand-alone Python scriptr, or even small programs with one or two modules.
+Today we're going to begin the big conversation of testing code.
+This lecture does not apply to stand-alone Python scripts, or even small programs with one or two modules.
 The bigger a program gets, the more important testing becomes.

 #### Installation